waniagondal/ASLTranslation/README.md

 the transcription area.

 ### License
-This code is intended to be accessible for all users as long as the original source is cited.
+This code is licensed under the terms of the Creative Commons license.

 ### Feedback and Contributions
 We welcome feedback and contributions to help us improve this project!
 If you wish to get